-No land shall be used or structure erected where the land is unsuitable for such use or structure by reason of flooding, concentrated runoff, inadequate drainage, adverse soil or rock formation, unfavorable topography, low percolation rate or bearing strength, erosion susceptibility, or any other feature likely to be harmful to the health, safety, prosperity, aesthetics, and general welfare of this community.
-The Town Land Use Administrator, in applying the provisions of this section, shall in writing recite the particular facts upon which he or she bases the conclusion that the land is not suitable for certain uses.
+No land shall be used, or structure erected where the land is unsuitable for such use or structure by reason of flooding, concentrated runoff, inadequate drainage, adverse soil or rock formation, unfavorable topography, low percolation rate or bearing strength, erosion susceptibility, or any other feature likely to be harmful to the health, safety, prosperity, aesthetics, and general welfare of this community.
+The Village Land Use Administrator, in applying the provisions of this section, shall in writing recite the particular facts upon which he or she bases the conclusion that the land is not suitable for certain uses.
 The applicant shall have an opportunity to present evidence contesting such unsuitability if he or she so desires.
 Thereafter the Plan Commission may affirm, modify, or withdraw the determination of unsuitability.
-In addition:
+Except as otherwise specifically required, the dimensions of a building site shall be as follows:

-- (1) Dimensions of Building Sites: - A. Minimum Area and Width: Except as otherwise specifically required or permitted, the minimum lot area shall be 1.0 acre and a minimum lot width of 125 feet at the building line, 125 feet at the water's edge and 125 feet of road frontage. - B. Side and Rear Yards: There shall be a fifteen (15) foot minimum side yard for the principal structure.
-Accessory use structures shall be a minimum of 5 feet from the lot line. - C. Accessory Structures: Shall not be located in the front yard of any parcel (i.e. beyond the front wall of the principal structure).
+- (1) Dimensions of Building Sites (except as otherwise specifically required or permitted within the district): - A. Minimum Area and Width: The minimum lot area shall be 1.0 acre and a minimum lot width of 125 feet at the building line, 125 feet at the water's edge and 125 feet of road frontage. - B. Side and Rear Yards: There shall be a fifteen (15) foot minimum side yard for the principal structure.
+Accessory use structures shall be a minimum of 5 feet from the lot line. - C. Accessory Structures: Shall not be located in the front yard of any parcel (i.e., beyond the front wall of the principal structure).
 Accessory structures shall not exceed the height of the principal structure and should not be closer than 5 feet from the lot line.
 Accessory structures shall not be closer than 10 feet from the principal structure in side yards and occupy no more than 20% of the rear yard area or 20% of the side yard area.